Ifni War: Storming of Ifni

 On 21 November, Spanish intelligence in Ifni reported that attacks were imminent by Moroccans and local tribes operating out of Tafraout.
 Two days later, Spanish lines of communication were cut, and a force of 2,000 Moroccans stormed Spanish garrisons and armories in and around Ifni.

-Although the Moroccan drive into Sidi Ifni was repulsed, two nearby Spanish outposts were abandoned in the face of Moroccan attacks and many others remained under heavy siege.
+Although the Spaniards repulsed the Moroccan drive into Sidi Ifni, two nearby Spanish outposts were abandoned in the face of Moroccan attacks and many others remained under heavy siege.

 Tiluin

 At Tiliuín, 60 Tiradores de Ifni (locally recruited indigenous infantry with Spanish officers and specialist personnel) struggled to hold off a force of several hundred Moroccans.
-On November 25, a relief attempt was authorised.
+On 25 November, a relief attempt was authorised.
 Five CASA 2.111 bombers (Spanish-built variants of the Heinkel He 111) bombed enemy positions, while an equal number of CASA 352 transports (Spanish-built versions of the Junkers Ju 52/3m) dropped a force of 75 paratroopers into the outpost.
+The following months saw Spanish troops retreat from the territory to a defensive perimeter around Sidi Ifni.

-On 3 December, soldiers of the Spanish Legion's 6th battalion (VI Bandera) arrived, breaking the siege and retaking the airfield.
+On 3 December, soldiers of the Spanish Legion's 6th Battalion (VI Bandera) arrived, breaking the siege and retaking the airfield.
 All military and civilian personnel were then evacuated overland to Sidi Ifni.

 Telata

 The relief of Telata was less successful.
 Leaving Sidi Ifni on 24 November aboard several old trucks, a platoon of the Spanish Legion paratroop battalion under Captain Ortiz de Zárate made slow progress through difficult terrain.
 This problem was compounded by frequent Moroccan ambushes, which by the next day had left several men wounded and forced the Spaniards off the road.
 On 26 November, food ran out.
 The Spanish, low on ammunition, resumed their advance, only to dig in again in the face of repeated enemy attacks.

-Rations were dropped by air, but Spanish casualties continued to mount.
-One of the dead was Captain Ortiz de Zárate.
+The Spanish dropped rations by air, but Spanish casualties continued to mount.
+One of the dead was Ortiz de Zárate.
 On 2 December, a column of infantry, among them the erstwhile defenders of Telata, broke through the Moroccan lines and managed to escape encirclement.
 The survivors of the paratroop detachment reached Sidi Ifni once more on 5 December.
 The company had suffered two dead and fourteen wounded.

 Siege of Sidi Ifni

-Initial Moroccan and local tribes attacks had been generally successful.
+Initial Moroccan and local tribal attacks had been generally successful.
 In the space of a fortnight, the Moroccans and their tribal allies had asserted control over most of Ifni, isolating inland Spanish units from the capital.
 Simultaneous attacks had been launched throughout Spanish Sahara, overrunning garrisons and ambushing convoys and patrols.

 Consequently, Moroccan units, resupplied and greatly reinforced, tried to surround and besiege Sidi Ifni, hoping to incite a popular uprising.
 However, the Moroccans underestimated the strength of the Spanish defences.
 Supplied from the sea by the Spanish Navy and protected by kilometres of trenches and forward outposts, Sidi Ifni, boasting 7,500 defenders by 9 December, proved impregnable.
 The siege, lasting into June 1958, was uneventful and relatively bloodless, as Spain and Morocco both concentrated resources on Saharan theatres.